jdm365/CSVSearcher/README.md

 much faster than other libraries I've tested like rank_bm25, retriv, and anserini, though this needs to be proved further.

-As of now there are also no dependencies except for the c++ std lib and openmp.
+As of now the only dependency is the c++ stdlib.